 These are only suggestions and one should not follow them in an automatic manner.
 As a card counter you will need to vary your bet very often to avoid detection no matter what the count is.
 Of course, the above guidelines will work perfectly well for a blackjack player who is new to counting or simply wants to use a very simple approach.
 The important thing to remember is that the purpose of any card counting method is to alert you to favorable blackjack betting situations.

 Learn to use the true count and you will notice a significant increase in the accuracy of your count in live blackjack play.
 That increased accuracy will pay big rewards for you.
+To play blackjack for money online we recommend that you try one of the recommended & trusted casinos.

 This may also interest you: